grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 Finally, consider if there is any information from the current view that should be shared with the extensions added to the extension point.
 It could be information from the current view that could let the extending plugin prefill values or other data in the functionality being added via the extension.

-## How to create an extension point
+## Create an extension point

 Use the `getPluginLinkExtensions` method in `@grafana/runtime` to create an extension point within your plugin.

-:::note
+:::warning

 When you create an extension point in a plugin, you create a public interface for other plugins to interact with.
 Changes to the extension point ID or its context could break any plugin that attempts to register a link inside your plugin.